Raspberries are planted any time between November and March, provided the soil is not frozen or waterlogged. They are normally sold as dormant canes.

 Raspberries need feeding in the spring to maintain a good crop throughout the season.
 Mulch around the canes with well rotted manure (take care not to bury the canes) or apply a balanced fertiliser and then mulch with compost to help keep the roots moist in dry weather.
 As well as feeding raspberries it's important to water them during dry weather for the best cropping.
 You will find that raspberries produce 'suckers' along their root system so new canes may pop up a fair distance from the main plant.
 Any that are more than 22cm (9in) from the main row should be dug up and pulled out (don't worry severing them won't harm the parent plant).
 When the plants start to set fruit it's advisable to cover them with netting to prevent the birds eating your delicious crop!

 Watch the video below to find out more about how to prune your raspberries:

 You can tell when raspberries are ready to harvest as they will easily come off the plant when gently pulled.
 Once harvested, raspberries don't keep for long so try freezing some for later use by spreading them on a baking tray and placing in the freezer.
 The frozen raspberries can then be moved into freezer bags.

-We sell an extensive range of Raspberry varieties.
-Click here to view our full range.
+We sell an extensive range of raspberry varieties.
+Click here to view our full range for sale.